 The Ben Boykin Homework Help Center

 In 2018, El Centro Hispano’s administrators decided to begin a new program to end the digital divide afflicting the students of the White Plains School District.
-College and high school tutors were available Monday – Thursday from 3:30 to 5:30.
-On a daily basis, an average of 9-12 students took advantage of this program, coming regularly to use the computers and receive one-on-one tutoring from students from the White Plains High School.
+College and high school tutors have been available Monday – Friday from 3:30 to 5:30 to help.
+On a daily basis, an average of 9-12 students took advantage of this program by coming regularly to use the computers and receive one-on-one tutoring from students from the White Plains High School.

-In response to COVID-19, the Director of Educational Programs and the coordinator of the program created a system to continue this program via Zoom, the phone, and socially distanced meetings.
-Besides homework help, the program offered students help in learning how to use the new school software, as well as offering parents and students materials to safely navigate the internet.
+In response to COVID-19, the Director of Educational Programs and the coordinator of the program created a system to continue offering this program via Zoom, on the phone, and via socially distanced meetings.
+In 2021, in addition to homework help, the program offered students help in learning how to use the new school software, as well as offering parents and students materials to safely navigate the internet.